auth0/auth0-PHP/CONTRIBUTING.md

 ## Support Questions

 Auth0's GitHub issue trackers are not intended to provide integration support.
-Instead, use the [Auth0 Community](https://community.auth0.com)
+Instead, please refer your questions to the [Auth0 Community](https://community.auth0.com).

 ## Code Contributions